Mechanics Lien on Your Home

-What Is a Mechanics Lien?
+What Is a Mechanics Lien on Your Home?

-A mechanics lien is a legal claim on your property.
-It happens when a contractor, subcontractor, or supplier hasn’t been paid for their work or materials.
-For example, if you hire a general contractor to remodel your kitchen and they bring in plumbers and electricians, those subcontractors expect to get paid.
+A mechanics lien is a legal claim on your property made by a contractor, subcontractor, or supplier who hasn’t been paid for their work or materials.
+It attaches directly to your property title, making it impossible to sell or refinance until the lien is cleared.

 Mechanics Lien on Your Home?
 We Can Help You Navigate It